 |* Caution: Process 100 minutes if soup contains seafoods.|

-Recommended process time for vegetable soups or soups with vegetables and meat broth in a dial-gauge pressure canner.
+Recommended process time for vegetable soups or soups with vegetables in a dial-gauge pressure canner.

 |Canner Pressure (PSI) at Altitudes|